NHL, Players Reach Tentative Deal for 56-Game Season

-The National Hockey League and players reached a tentative deal Friday to hold a 56-game season in 2021 beginning Jan.
-13, pending the approval of each side’s executive board and Canadian health officials.
+Drop the puck in mid-January?
+The National Hockey League is well on the way to making that happen.

-Deputy Commissioner Bill Daly confirmed the sides have an agreement, pending the approval of various executive boards.
+The NHL and players reached a tentative deal Friday to hold a 56-game season that would begin Jan.
+13. The NHLPA executive board gave the agreement a green light to proceed, but players and owners must hold formal votes and Canadian health officials give their approval before it becomes reality.

-The NHL Players’ Association’s board is meeting Friday night to discuss it, while the league’s Board of Governors could vote on the plan as soon as this weekend.
-Approval from health officials in the five Canadian provinces that have teams is still needed before the NHL can go ahead with the season.
+Deputy Commissioner Bill Daly confirmed the sides have an agreement, pending the approval of various executive committees.

 Health